Riding your bike is a wonderful thing, but discomfort as a result of a sub-par bike fit or setup will totally undermine your enjoyment.

 A good pair of road mitts (or full-finger road cycling gloves in the winter) or mountain bike gloves will help with handlebar comfort too.
 They’ll typically have extra padding strategically placed to absorb vibration and shocks and protect the nerves in your palms, while still keeping your grip.
 Your hands will also be protected if you have a crash.

 Our guide on what to wear on a bike ride takes you through everything you need to know.

-Upgrade your shoes and insoles
+Upgrade your shoes